-https://www.gov.uk/government/publications/teaching-online-safety-in-schools http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards
+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-An Daras Trust and its schools take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the school e-safety/online policy and the acceptable user policy for staff.
+Lewtrenchard C of E Schooltake online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Lewtrenchard C of E School e-safety/online policy and the acceptable user policy for staff.

-6.9.1 Filtering
+6.7.1Filtering

-An Daras Trust and its schools is adhering to the guidance within the revised KCSIE (September 2019) Annex C and this is reflected within our e-safety policy.
+Lewtrenchard C of E School is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our e-safety policy.

-6.10 Domestic Abuse
+6.8 Domestic Abuse

 Domestic abuse may take many forms.
 Witnessing the physical and emotional suffering of a parent may cause considerable distress to children and both the physical assaults and psychological abuse suffered by adult victims who experience domestic abuse can have a negative impact on their ability to look after their children.
 Children can still suffer the effects of domestic abuse, even if they do not witness the incidents directly.
-However, in up to 90% of incidents involving domestic abuse where children reside in the home, the children are in the same or the next room.
+However in up to 90% of incidents involving domestic violence where children reside in the home, the children are in the same or the next room.
 Children's exposure to parental conflict, even where violence is not present, can lead to serious anxiety and distress among children.

 Children can see school as a safe retreat from problems at home or alternatively not attend school through a perceived need to be at home to protect abused parents or siblings.